Luoyu-Wang/ROCA/README.md

 Installation:

-If the runtime of MATLAB 2018b is not installed, you can run MyAppInstaller_mcr.exe, ROCA will be installed independently.
+If the runtime of MATLAB 2018b has not  been installed, you can run MyAppInstaller_mcr.exe, ROCA will be installed independently.

 If the computer has the runtime of MATLAB 2018b installed, you can click ROCA.exe to run it directly.